Alpaslan-1 Dam

 Alpaslan-1 Dam (Alpaslan I Barajı) is a dam and hydroelectric power station in Muş Province, Turkey.
-The foundation stone for the dam was laid in 1994 and construction on the dam superstructure began in 1998.
-The dam began to impound its reservoir in 2008 and the first of four 40 MW generators was operational in 2009.
+The foundation stone was laid in 1994, and construction on the dam's superstructure commenced in 1998.
+The dam began impounding its reservoir in 2008, and the first of four 40 MW generators became operational in 2009.
 The second was commissioned in 2012.